Eurocell Executes Share Buyback Program - TipRanks.com

 More about Eurocell

-Eurocell plc operates in the building materials industry, primarily focusing on the production and distribution of UPVC products such as windows, doors, and conservatories.
-The company is known for its emphasis on sustainability and energy efficiency in its product offerings.
+Eurocell plc operates in the building materials industry, primarily focusing on the manufacture and distribution of UPVC products, which are widely used in construction and home improvement sectors.